Drug products: Gardasil 9

 No studies with a clinically relevant sex analysis regarding safety of Gardasil 9 have been found.

 There are no signs that hormonal contraceptives influence the effect of Gardasil 9 .
-Swedish users, please consult Janusmed Interactions (Janusmed interaktioner).
+Regarding drug-drug interactions aspects, please consult Janusmed Interactions (in Swedish, Janusmed interaktioner).

 Date of litterature search: 2017-01-09

 Reviewed by: Mia von Euler, Expertrådet för vaccinationer